Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

 If you’re familiar with Internal Family Systems, this will land quickly.
 If not, here’s the short version: IFS understands the psyche as made up of different parts, each with its own perspective, its own role, and its own history.

-Shame doesn't live in all of you.
+Shame doesn’t live in all of you.
 It lives in specific parts.
 Usually parts that learned very early that something about them was unacceptable.
 These are what IFS calls exiles, the parts that got pushed away because showing them felt too risky or too painful.
 They carry the original wound.
 The message that they were too much, not enough, bad, broken, or unlovable.
+These exiled parts may also carry anxiety, especially in the moment when shame is triggered and emotional distress surfaces.

 And then there are the protectors.
 The parts that work overtime to make sure those exiled, shame-carrying parts never get seen.
 Your inner critic who tears you down before anyone else can.
 Your people-pleaser who stays agreeable at all costs.
-Your perfectionist who believes that if you do everything flawlessly, no one will discover what's actually underneath.
+Your perfectionist who believes that if you do everything flawlessly, no one will discover what’s actually underneath.
 Your anger that fires before vulnerability can surface.
+These protector parts can also hold anxiety, particularly in moments when they are activated by shame or fear of exposure.

 All of those parts are doing something.
 They are protecting you from the shame that feels unsurvivable.